pszemraj/ai-msgbot/README.md

     - model responds as "Speaker Beta" to the "Speaker Alpha" prompt!
     - isolate the "full" response by stopping at 1) the first blank line or 2) at the first `Speaker Alpha` token.
   - the model implicitly learns the back-and-forth structure of the conversation by "seeing" how text following _Speaker Alpha_ is responded to by text with the other label  _Speaker Beta_, and vice-versa. **It learns interactions between the two speakers**.
-    - this is especially important in today's modern messaging world, where a response may be distributed over several messages.
+    - this is especially important in today's messaging world, where a response may be distributed over several messages.
+Generated messages with labels enable aggregating multiple messages into a single response to a prompt. #TODO get the source for this
     - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e., "Speaker Gamma" and "Speaker Delta".
-    - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".
-  - part of "reading the room" in the conversational domain is to simulate empathy, even in cases where the model cannot respond to the user prompt.
+  - part of "reading the room" in the conversational domain is to simulate empathy, even in cases where a perfect scripted response is either impossible or does not exist.
     - For example, there are many ways to respond to "My dog died.." that would be contextually correct.
 See [example](https://pastebin.com/XipcF71F)
-    - this is especially important in today's modern messaging world, where a response may be distributed over several messages.
-    - Multiple individuals or "personas" are possible by adding unique labels to the training data, i.e. "Speaker Gamma" and "Speaker Delta".

-Depending on computing resources, it is possible to keep track of the conversation in a helper script or loop and then feed in the prior conversation and the prompt.
-This allows the model to use the context as part of the generation sequence.
-The [attention mechanism](https://arxiv.org/abs/1706.03762) will primarily focus on the last text = the prompt.
+While these improvements are promising, some use cases are far from perfect.
+Recalling factual information is especially tricky, so avoiding factually dependent use cases (_like robot museum tour guides_) is recommended.

 #### How?

-The bare minimum is to create a `training_data.txt` file in the following structure outlined above.
-Ideally, create all three of the train/valid/test files.
+The minimum is to create a `training_data.txt` file in the above format.
+Ideally, create all three of the train/valid/test files to validate the model generalization to unseen data.

 Examples and resources:

-- Python scripts to parse WhatsApp messages and exported iMessage conversations can be found in `parsing-messages/`.
+- Code to parse WhatsApp messages and exported iMessage conversations can be found in `parsing-messages/`.
-- Examples of already-parsed datasets can be found in `conversation-data/`.
+- Already-parsed datasets can be found in `conversation-data/`.
-- A companion repository for this project is [pszemraj/DailyDialogue-Parser](<https://github.com/pszemraj/DailyDialogue-Parser>) and covers the entire process of converting/parsing the _DailyDialogues_ dataset.
+- A companion repository at [pszemraj/DailyDialogue-Parser](https://github.com/pszemraj/DailyDialogue-Parser) covers the entire process of converting/parsing the _DailyDialogues_ dataset.

-Some specifics on datasets are below in [Training Details](#training-details).
+Comments on finding datasets are below in [Training Details](#training-details).

 #### A Chatbot of You

-Turns out everyone with a phone has a huge message database.
-You could use this to train a chatbot to respond to your messages as you would.
+Almost everyone with a phone has a huge message dataset of their own.
+This dataset could be used to train a "_Chatbot of You_" to train a chatbot to respond to your messages as you would.

-Check out `parsing-messages/parse_whatsapp_output.py` for a script to parse messages exported with the standard [whatsapp chat export feature](https://faq.whatsapp.com/196737011380816/?locale=en_US#:~:text=You%20can%20use%20the%20export,with%20media%20or%20without%20media.). consolidate all the WhatsApp message export folders into a root directory, and pass the root directory to this script.
+See `parsing-messages/parse_whatsapp_output.py` for code to parse messages exported with the [whatsapp chat export feature](https://faq.whatsapp.com/196737011380816/?locale=en_US#:~:text=You%20can%20use%20the%20export,with%20media%20or%20without%20media.). consolidate all the message export folders into a root directory, and pass the root directory to `parse_whatsapp_output.py`.

 ### Training a text generation model

-> Training is completed in the `aitextgen` library (_in the current_state of the repo_), and it's recommended to read through [some of the docs](https://docs.aitextgen.io/tutorials/colab/) and take a look at the _Training your model_ section before continuing.
+> The `aitextgen` package is used to train the model (_in the current_state of the repo_).
+It's recommended to read through [some of the docs](https://docs.aitextgen.io/tutorials/colab/) (see _Training your model_ section) before continuing.

-The next step is to leverage the text-generative model to reply to messages.
-This is done by training the model to generate text based on previously seen text.
-It is also called Causal Language Model modeling.
+The next step is to teach the textgen model to "reply" to messages in the same way as your dataset.
+This is done by training the model to generate text based on previously seen text, called Causal Language Model modeling.
 For more detailed info, see [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) or [the huggingface course](https://huggingface.co/course/chapter1/6?fw=pt).

 #### Training: Details

-A training notebook is provided at this path: `*/notebooks/colab-notebooks/GPT_general_conv_textgen_training_GPU.ipynb` (Alternatively, click [this link to a shared git gist](https://colab.research.google.com/gist/pszemraj/06a95c7801b7b95e387eafdeac6594e7/gpt2-general-conv-textgen-training-gpu.ipynb)).
+The primary training notebook is found at: `*/notebooks/colab-notebooks/GPT_general_conv_textgen_training_GPU.ipynb` (Alternatively, click [this link to a shared git gist](https://colab.research.google.com/gist/pszemraj/06a95c7801b7b95e387eafdeac6594e7/gpt2-general-conv-textgen-training-gpu.ipynb)).

-- The notebook covers training GPT-2 models up to GPT-2 L; a high-level overview is:
+- The notebook covers training GPT-2 models up to GPT-2 L.
+- high-level overview:
   - A _dialogue script_ (parsed from the dataset)), formatted as per the above structure, is loaded and tokenized.
   - Then, the next-generation model will load and train using _aitextgen's_ wrapper around the PyTorch lightning trainer.
-  - Essentially, the text is fed into the model, and it self-evaluates for a "test" as to whether a text message chain (somewhere later in the doc) was correctly
+  - Essentially, the text is fed into the model, and it self-evaluates by "testing" whether a text message chain (somewhere later in the data) was correctly generated or not, adjusting the model's parameters as necessary.
-- many more datasets are available online at [PapersWithCode](https://paperswithcode.com/datasets?task=dialogue-generation&mod=texts) and [GoogleResearch](https://research.google/tools/datasets/). _Google Research_ also has a tool for searching for datasets online.
+- more datasets are available at [PapersWithCode](https://paperswithcode.com/datasets?task=dialogue-generation&mod=texts) and [GoogleResearch](https://research.google/tools/datasets/). _Google Research_ also has a tool for searching for datasets.

+Examples of how to train larger models with DeepSpeed are in the `notebooks/colab-huggingface-API` directory.
+These notebooks have been used to tune up to `GPT-Neo-2.7B` and `GPT-J-6B-8bit.`

 #### New to Colab?

-`aitextgen` is designed to leverage Colab's free-GPU capabilities to train models.
-Training a text generation model and most transformer models is resource intensive.
-If new to the Google Colab environment, check out the below to understand more of what it is and how it works.
+`aitextgen` (and this repo) leverage Colab's free-GPU capabilities to train models.
+If new to the Google Colab environment, look at the below to understand more of what/how it works.

 - Google's [FAQ](https://research.google.com/colaboratory/faq.html) and [Demo Notebook on I/O](https://colab.research.google.com/notebooks/io.ipynb)
 - [A better Colab Experience](https://towardsdatascience.com/10-tips-for-a-better-google-colab-experience-33f8fe721b82)

 ### Interaction with a Trained model

-The last step is deploying this pipeline to an endpoint where a user can send in a message, and the model will respond with a response.
-This repo has several options; see the `deploy-as-bot/` directory, which has an associated README.md file.
+Finally, it's time to deploy the pipeline so users can send and receive messages from the model.
+There are several options; see the `deploy-as-bot/` directory, which has an associated `README.md` file.

 - Command line scripts:
   - `python ai_single_response.py -p "hey, what's up?"`
   - `python conv_w_ai.py -p "hey, what's up?"`
-  - You can pass the argument `--model <NAME OF LOCAL MODEL DIR>` to change the model.
+  - pass the argument `--model <NAME OF LOCAL MODEL DIR>` to change the model.
   - Example: `python conv_w_ai.py -p "hey, what's up?" --model "GPT2_trivNatQAdailydia_774M_175Ksteps"`
 - Some demos are available on the ETHZ Analytics Group's huggingface.co page (_no code required!_):
   - [basic chatbot](https://huggingface.co/spaces/ethzanalytics/dialogue-demo)